tonalidae/OLS/metadatos.md

-# LA-CoNGA Metadata
+# LA-CoNGA Physics Metadata

-The contents created in the LA-CoNGA activities will be defined in an open science framework, open access to these will be essential and actions will be developed so that they comply with the [FAIR principles](https://www.go-fair.org/fair-principles/).
+The contents created in the LA-CoNGA Physics activities will be defined in an open science framework, open access to these will be essential and actions will be developed so that they comply with the [FAIR principles](https://www.go-fair.org/fair-principles/).
 The ** Dublin Core ** metadata schema will be used to describe the content created and facilitate its discovery.

 > The contents of other institutions or projects used in LA-CoNGA activities will be treated according to the guidelines given by the institution or project creator.